technix/atrament.ink/docs/developer/atrament-core.md

 ### async atrament.game.canResume()

-Returns save slot identifier if game can be resumed.
+Returns the save slot identifier if the game can be resumed.

 Event: `'game/canResume', { saveSlot: saveslot }`